drekka/Alchemic/README.md

 # Credits

-* Thanks to Adam and Vitaly at Odecee who helped me with getting my head around some of the Swift code.
+* Thanks to Adam and Vitaly at [Odecee](http://odecee.com.au) who helped me with getting my head around some of the Swift code.
 * Big Thanks to the guys behind [Carthage](https://github.com/Carthage/Carthage) for writing a dependency tool that actual works well with XCode and Git.
 * Thanks to the guys behind the [Spring Framework](https://spring.io).
 The work you have done has made my life so much easier on so many Java projects.
 * Thanks to Mulle Cybernetik for [OCMock](ocmock.org).
 An outstanding mocking framework for Objective-C that has enabled me to test the un-testable many times.
 * Thanks to Todd Ditchendorf for [PEGKit](https://github.com/itod/pegkit).
 I've learned a lot from working with it on [Story Teller](https://github.com/drekka/StoryTeller).
+* Finally thanks to everyone who writes the crappy software that inspires me to give things like this ago.
+You know who you are.